A Green New Deal Must Be 100 Percent Just

 Now is the time, she says, for a Green New Deal that confronts climate change head-on with bold solutions that can fundamentally alter our nation’s course on both the environment and rising income inequality through a real commitment to renewable energy.

-Last month, she led over a thousand young people in three simultaneous sit-ins at Democratic leadership offices on Capitol Hill to demand action on climate change.
+Last month, she joined a protest organized by the Sunrise Movement with over a thousand young people in three simultaneous sit-ins at Democratic leadership offices on Capitol Hill to demand action on climate change.

 “This is going to be the New Deal, the Great Society, the moon shot, the civil-rights movement of our generation,” she said.